Property Surveys: How To Get One And What They Cost

 Contact The Previous Surveyor

-On average, new homeowners can expect to pay $400 – $700 for a professional property survey.
-However, the cost of a property survey depends on several factors, such as property size, terrain and location.
-For example, if you want to survey a wooded area, you’ll end up paying more than if you were to survey a flat, relatively empty piece of land.
+On average, new homeowners can expect an average cost of $376 – $745 for a professional property survey.
+However, survey cost depends on factors such as property size, terrain and location.
+For example, if you want to survey a wooded area, you’ll end up paying more than if you surveyed a flat, relatively empty piece of land.

-Professional surveyors also charge for the time it costs them to do research on your property.
-A well-documented plot of land will take less time to research and cost less money to survey.
-It also pays to go local, since travel time is also included in the final price.
+Professional surveyors also charge for the time it costs them to research your property.
+A well-documented plot of land won’t take as much time to research and surveying it will be cheaper.
+It also pays to go local, since travel time is included in the final price.

 Property Survey FAQs

 Still unsure how property surveys work or if you need one?
-We’ve answered a few frequently asked question.
+We’ve answered a few frequently asked questions.

 Is a property survey necessary?

 Property surveys may not be legally required and may not be a requirement for all mortgage lenders.
-You can order a survey at any time, but it can be especially important to order one when buying or constructing a new home.
+You can order a survey anytime, but it can be especially important to order one when buying or constructing a new home.

 Can I buy a house without a survey?